Table of content:

 - What should you ask yourself to find meaning in your work?

 By searching for meaning in your work, you can discover new talents, new abilities, and new capacities.
 Meaning is something barely mentioned when we talk about work.
-But it is essential to understand that the search for meaning is a motivation itself.
+But it is essential to understand that the search for meaning is a motivation in itself.

 There are many reasons why people work.
 Some people work to make money, others work to achieve their professional goals.